Chapter 38 : I. Epilogue: Sixteen years later

 Outside the open window, the day was brilliant and clear, and a few trees swayed in a slight breeze.
 The wind ruffled several papers on the table, shifting them around a bit.
 Melanie’s eyes were drawn to a photograph of hers that fluttered out from under a newspaper.
 She supposed it must have gotten mixed in with her papers last week when she and Mandy had been looking through an old photo album, but was surprised she hadn’t noticed it until now.
 The picture had been taken close to thirteen years ago; a tall, handsome, dark haired young man was chasing a curly haired young woman through piles of orange leaves.
 She stopped and when the man caught up to her she hugged him and he twirled her around, laughing.

 Those days had been extraordinary, both terrifying and beautiful.
 Despite the ongoing war, and the constant presence of fear that accompanied it, there was so much to live for.
 Melanie and Sirius had been together nearly four years, and Melanie had had no doubt they would stay together for the rest of their lives, however long that was.
 No one else doubted it either – Lily had even asked when they would get married.
 People seemed to be rushing into marriage in those days, like the idealists James and Lily; in war, they’d said, you had to seize the day because it might be your last – then the Potters had been faced with the unexpected responsibility of raising a baby in the midst of war.
-Sirius and Melanie held off on even considering marriage; it didn’t make sense when there were bigger things to worry about, and they were happy how they were.
-So they spent their days working and fighting Death Eaters, and sometimes flying around on Sirius’ motorbike.
+Melanie and Sirius held off on even considering marriage; they were happy how they were, and it didn’t make sense when there were bigger things to worry about.
+So they spent their days working and fighting Death Eaters, and stuck together with people close to them.
 They were crazy about each other… and then it had all gone wrong.

 Melanie pushed the picture out of sight; the memory of it was too much to bear.
 Less than two weeks after the picture had been taken, Sirius had been sent off to Azkaban for murdering thirteen people and working for Voldemort.